ashishgurung3579/automated-compliance-mapping/ReadMe.md

 ## 3. Raw Input Files

-The project starts with two PDF files:
+The project starts with two PDF files from the ETSI reprosotries.

 ```text
 data/raw/etsi303645v030103p.pdf
 data/raw/etsi304223v020101p.pdf
 ```

 These are the original standards.
 Nothing can be mapped until the provisions are extracted from these PDFs.

 ---

 ## 4. Step 1 - Extract Provisions From PDFs

-Script:
+Used Script:

 ```text
 src/extraction/provision_extractor.py